 • Virtually all thermoset materials, from bulky material compounds to very high durometer materials.

 • Mostly every molding industry from industrial to aerospace.

 Compression molding has the largest range of typically molded products from O-rings, gaskets, diaphragms, seals, bearings, bushings, golf balls, shoes soles, to highly valued critical components used in the medical, fuel cells and printed circuit board industries.

 Epoxy – Nylons

 High Cost Materials

-Compression presses are used in virtually every molding application from various thermoset to thermoplastics, including laminates and composites.
+Compression presses are used in virtually every molding application.
 There are many others processes that can use compression presses in a stand only condition, or in combination with auxiliary material dispensing systems.